 In fairness, we always try to have one or two people in the office to accept packages, grab the mail, and make sure that we’re there if our clients need something.
 But I’ve gotta say, I’m really starting to wonder why we spend a bajillion dollars per month to drive/Uber/bus/train to and from downtown every day when I could be sitting on my couch getting twice as much done at home instead!

 Drop us a line at firstname.lastname@example.org to start a conversation about how we can help your team get more done remotely.

-A little about us: Dynamic Computing provides managed IT services, IT support, IT consulting, & cyber security services to top-performing small to mid-sized businesses in the greater Seattle area.
+A little about us: Dynamic Computing provides managed IT services, IT support, IT consulting, digital transformation consulting & cyber security services to top-performing small to mid-sized businesses in the greater Seattle area.
 We're focused on being the premier managed IT services firm in the Pacific Northwest, and we act as a complete IT solution for companies that don't have internal IT departments.
 Our clients typically range from 10 to 200 employees and we work primarily with professional services firms in the Puget Sound Region.